mwtilton/devops/Readme.md

 [ ] Beta stages
 1.7
---Finished with RDS/Fileshares/GPO/AD importing process
+--Put all CSV's into one file
 1.8
---Finished with plaster framework to build them out
+--Finished with RDS/Fileshares/GPO/AD importing process

 [ ] Release v1 stage
 1.9